openstack/nova/doc/source/cli/nova-manage.rst

     If ``--max-count`` is not specified, all instances in the cell will be mapped in batches of 50.
 If you have a large number of instances, consider specifying a custom value and run the command until it exits with 0.

+    .. todo document return codes since 1 is used for flow control

 ``nova-manage cell_v2 map_cell_and_hosts [--name <cell_name>] [--transport-url <transport_url>] [--verbose]``
     Create a cell mapping to the database connection and message queue